emesc/booking_system/README.md

 * Separate controller and views for admin to manage resources
 * Filters (search, by category, by year) according to customers' areas of interest
-* Use devise to handle registrations and sessions but within the admin scope *
+* Use devise to handle registrations and sessions but within the admin scope
+* Admins and managers (who are school admins) who can create and delete teacher accounts, can view programs
+* Managers can perform CRUD on own users
+* Regulars (most probably teachers) can view programs

 ### Todo

 * Calendar view for programs' available dates
 * Admins can make bookings, can view and create programs/users but should only be able to update and destroy their own programs
-* Managers are school admins who can create and delete teacher accounts, can view programs, can make bookings; account registration with credit card info available only to managers
+* Managers can make bookings; account registration with credit card info available only to managers
-* Teachers can view programs, can make bookings
+* Teachers can make bookings
 * Tests.
 Eg, a bug can cause the system to accept a booking although the slot is taken
-* Rating system and accept feedback from teachers
+* Rating system and accept feedback from teachers only for those programs they booked
 * Favourites by following the lesson.
 This will allow the teachers to easily book the program for his/her next batch of students
 * See what their fellow teachers from another school are following
 * Information to the teacher following the lesson if the lesson is removed by the admin